Set up environment

 To open the TruClient General Settings dialog box:

 - In the Create a New Script dialog box, under the Single Protocol or Mobile category, select TruClient – Native Mobile and click Create.
+The new script opens.

 - Select Tools > TruClient General Settings.
 Wait several seconds.
 If you cannot see the Settings dialog box, click the Show TruClient General Settings button in the notification window to bring it into focus.

-Click the UFT Mobile Settings tab.
+Click the Digital Lab Settings tab.

-In VuGen, if you save your script while in TruClient's Interactive mode, the settings from the General Setting dialog box, overwrite the runtime settings values in the Solution Explorer.
+In VuGen, if you save your script while in TruClient's interactive mode, the settings from the General Setting dialog box overwrite the runtime settings values in the Solution Explorer.

 |Collect data on||